daid/LADXR/README.md

 ## Usage

-The only requirements are: to use python3, and the v1.0 ROM for Links Awakening DX.
+The only requirements are: to use python3, and the English v1.0 ROM for Links Awakening DX.

 The proper SHA-1 for the rom is `d90ac17e9bf17b6c61624ad9f05447bdb5efc01a`.